 You are here because you are in search of guidance and support for your relationship, not to investigate the letters after my name, so I have saved this section for the end.

 If you are curious about my education and training, I have a Master of Science in Marriage and Family Therapy and I am a Licensed Marriage and Family Therapist Associate (LMFTA).
-In addition, I have completed specialized training in Gottman Method Couples Therapy.

 Photo credit: Maria Shook Photography

 Email me to schedule a free 15 minute phone consultation...

 In your email, please provide a few time/date options for the phone call over the next week.
 Also, let me know if you are interested in Premarital Counseling or Couples Therapy.
 I look forward to supporting you and your relationship!

 Please note that it is necessary that I have a phone consultation with both you and your partner prior to scheduling.
 Because my practice is so specialized, it is important to see if I am going to be the best fit for your needs.